noir-lang/noir/barretenberg/cpp/src/barretenberg/smt_verification/README.md

     - ```smt_circuit::StandardCircuit circuit(CircuitSchema c_info, Solver* s, TermType type, str tag="", bool optimizations=true)```
     - ```smt_circuit::UltraCircuit circuit(CircuitSchema c_info, Solver* s, TermType type, str tag="", bool optimizations=true)```

 	It will generate all the symbolic values of the circuit wires, add all the gate constrains, create a map `term_name->STerm` and the inverse of it.
-Where `term_name` is the the name you provided earlier.
+Where `term_name` is the name you provided earlier.

     In case you want to create two similar circuits with the same `solver` and `schema`, then you should specify the `tag`(name) of a circuit.